vaetas/blake/README.md

 Use `blake serve` to start a webserver to see your site instantly.
 The site will be rebuilt every time you change files in your project and the browser tab will be reloaded automatically.

+Use `blake new` to create new content based on types defined in `types` folder.

 And as usual, `blake` or `blake help` will show usage help.

 ## Structure